 Revisited ships will not be shown unless significantly revised since a previous visit

 2010 Visit Reports

 The Ocean Liner Society organise regular ship visits throughout the year.
 Visits are open to members, accompanied by non-members.
 Details of visits are sent out to all those members who have registered an interest in receiving such notifications.
 See the FAQ below for more details on how to participate.
-Applications have now closed for all 2013 visits, a total of 18.
-Many thanks to Peter Godliman for organising such an extensive and varied selection.

 In future, all ship visit notifications will be made by email.
 If you wish to apply, send a separate sheet and separate cheque for each ship visit to Peter Godliman at the address in the email.

 Applications must also include:

 1: A current email address and/or land line telephone number.

 2: A stamped, addressed envelope if you require your unsuccessful application cheque to be returned.

 All applicants will be advised the outcome by email (or telephone) and unsuccessful cheques will be shredded if no SAE is included.
 All future Ship Visits notifications will be sent to the last recorded email address.
 We will only resort to Royal Mail if we have no email address on record.
 These alterations are necessary if we are to maintain the existing OLS fee of £5.00 per person.